anup24/p4-1/readme.md

 ## CRUD
-*Describe what action I need take in order to see an example of all 4 CRUD operations in your app.
-I've filled this out with examples from the Foobooks app - delete this and replace with your own info.
-If one operation is performed multiple times (e.g. Read), you only need to provide 1 example.*
+*Users can create, view, edit, and delete translations within the app:*

 __Create__
   + Visit <https://p4.mcm223.me/>
-  + Fill out form with translation details
+  + Fill out form with translation details (starting language, ending language, and text to translate)
   + Click *Translate*
-  + Land on either successful landing page or error page
+  + Land on either successful landing page or an error.
+If it's a validation error, you will see the validation message.
+If the AWS service failed, you will see the failure code details.

 __Read__
-  + Visit <https://p4.mcm223.me/translations> see a listing of all past translations
+  + Visit <https://p4.mcm223.me/translations> to see a listing of all past translations

 __Update__
   + Visit <https://p4.mcm223.me/translations> and click edit on an entry
-  + Make some edit to form
+  + Make some edit to the translation, including adding any desired tags.
+This will make another call to the AWS API to re-translate the new input.
-  + Click *Save*
+  + Click *Confirm Edit*
-  + Land on the translations page with updated entry
+  + Land on the edit page with updated entry or corresponding error

 __Delete__
   + Visit <http://p4.mcm223.me/translations> and click the delete button next on an entry